The role of family/whānau in compulsory assessment and treatment

 What if I don’t want my family/whānau to be consulted?

 A responsible clinician must consult with you as the patient before consulting with your family and whānau.
-You may not want their family or whānau to be consulted, but the responsible clinician can still consult with the family or whānau if they believe this would be in your best interests.
+You may not want your family or whānau to be consulted, but the responsible clinician can still consult with your family or whānau if they believe this would be in your best interests.

-Note: Family or whānau is not limited to blood relationships and could include friends, people in the patient’s support network or other people who are an important part of their life.
+Note: Family or whānau is not limited to blood relationships.
+It could include friends, loved ones, people in your support network or other people who are an important part of your life.